Update about Patient Care scheduling

 Your preparation for your Fourth-year Career Planning Appointment with an advisor will help us make effective use of our time together.
 The purpose of the meeting is for you to feel clear in your goals and tasks for fourth-year planning and preparing for your residency application.
 We are here to support you!

 “Tip of the Month” from the Career Advising Student Advisory Board

 As you know, third year is busy!
 Something you can do to thank your future self is to update your CV whenever you have some downtime (e.g., month off, “chill” rotation).
 Having a solid CV is necessary for Away rotation applications that you’ll be preparing in the Winter for applying in the Spring.
 You’ll use this info almost word-for-word in ERAS when you’re applying.

 Check out the CV page for videos and the CV template.
 As you are mapping out fourth year, use the Clinical Phase Planning Worksheet from Career Advising’s 4th Year Career Planning webpage.
 Then be sure to meet with your career advisor in November and December to go over specialty choice(s), if Away rotations are expected/suggested, and discuss Visting Student Learning Opportunities (VSLO) – so you can start looking at away rotations and scholarships over winter break!!!

 - Reviewed by Career Advising Student Advisory BIPOC board member L’Oreal Kennedy.
 Originally written by BIPOC alum Shanelle Briggs.

-In case you missed it, here is the previous newsletter for MS2s.
+In case you missed it, here is the previous issue of the student newsletter for MS3s.